Answered By: JJ Fickenworth Last Updated: Aug 23, 2018 Views: 53

-You can find evidential-quality articles about MRSA in the CINAHL Plus with Full Text database.
-To get to CINAHL, go to the library website, select the Databases tab, and click on Databases A to Z. On the Databases A to Z page, choose C from the alphabetical tabs at the top of the page, then click on CINAHL Plus with Full Text in the list of databases that start with C. NOTE: If you are off campus, you will need your H number to access the database.
+You can find evidential-quality articles about MRSA in the CINAHL Complete and the CINAHL Plus with Full Text databases.
+To get to CINAHL, go to the library website, select the Databases tab, and click on the A-Z Databases link or scroll down the drop down menu to find and select CINAHL.
+NOTE: If you are off campus, you will need your H number to access the databases.

 To find articles about MRSA, click on "CINAHL Headings" in the blue bar at the top of the page.

 In the search box, type MRSA and select the "Relevancy Ranked" radial button.